frederic-perez/AmE-dictionary/data/dictionary.md

 __bilabial__ _adj_ __1__ Produced with the lips close together or touching, as the sounds (p), (b), (m), and (w).
 __bildungsroman__ _n_ /BIL-doonks-roh-mahn/ A novel whose principal subject is the moral, psychological, and intellectual development of a usually youthful main character.
 __bilge__ _n_
-__bilious__ _adj_ :three: /BILL-yus/ Bilious has several meanings, including “angry or bad-tempered,” “irritable,” and “sickeningly unpleasant to look at.”
+__bilious__ _adj_ :four: /BILL-yus/ __4__ _informal_ Bad-tempered; irritable.
+Bilious has several meanings, including “angry or bad-tempered,” “irritable,” and “sickeningly unpleasant to look at.”
 Its earliest use describes things that are “of or relating to bile.” _The actor has come under fire for his bilious commentary._ _The new homeowners immediately painted over the bilious color scheme._
 __bilk<sup>1</sup>__ _vt_ :two::hammer::smiling_imp: _Durham was guilty of bilking._
 __bilk<sup>2</sup>__ _n_ :dart::four::smiling_imp: __1__ A swindle or cheat. _America was the land of bilk and money._ __2__ A person who swindles or cheats.
 __bill-file__